opengauss-mirror/docs/content/en/docs/Toolreference/pg_recvlogical.md

     -   -p, --port=PORT

-        Specifies the HA port number for connecting to the target DN.
+        Specifies the HA port number for connecting to the target node.

     -   -U, --username=NAME